seshagiriprabhu/advanced-computer-networks-lab/README.md

 Advanced-computer-networks-lab
 ==============================

-This is repository related to CS620 Advanced Computer Networks offered for master's degree students at Amrita Vishwa Vidyapeetham, Amritapuri campus.
+This repository contains files related to CS620 Advanced Computer Networks lab.

 ## How to get started ##